Integrating Acunetix 360 with Jenkins

 Jenkins is an automation server that lets software developers build automation into their projects by supplying plugins.
 You can extend Jenkins's functionality by using the Acunetix 360 Scan Jenkins plugin.

-Downloading and Installing the Acunetix 360 Scan Jenkins Plugin
+Step 1: Download and install the Acunetix 360 Scan Jenkins Plugin

-The plugin is packaged into an .hpi file called jenkins-plugin.hpi.
+The plugin is packaged into a .hpi file called jenkins-plugin.hpi.
 This package has been tested and approved for Jenkins version 2.2+.

 There are two ways to do this: